-- · restrictions on the nature of our investments; and - restrictions on the issuance of securities, each of which may make it difficult for us to complete our initial business combination.
+- · restrictions on the nature of our investments; and - restrictions on the issuance of securities.

+each of which may make it difficult for us to complete our initial business combination.
 In addition, we may have imposed upon us burdensome requirements, including:

-- registration as an investment company with the SEC; - adoption of a specific form of corporate structure; and - reporting, record keeping, voting, proxy and disclosure requirements and other rules and regulations that we are not currently subject to.
+- registration as an investment company with the SEC; - · adoption of a specific form of corporate structure; and - reporting, record keeping, voting, proxy and disclosure requirements and other rules and regulations that we are not currently subject to.

 In order not to be regulated as an investment company under the Investment Company Act, unless we can qualify for an exclusion, we must ensure that we are engaged primarily in a business other than investing, reinvesting or trading of securities and that our activities do not include investing, reinvesting, owning, holding or trading "investment securities" constituting more than 40% of our assets (exclusive of U.S. government securities and cash items) on an unconsolidated basis.
 Our business will be to identify and complete a business combination and thereafter to operate the post-transaction business or assets for the long term.
-We do not plan to buy businesses or assets or to be a passive investor.
+We do not plan to buy businesses or assets with a view to resale or profit from their resale.
+We do not plan to buy unrelated businesses or assets or to be a passive investor.